-Averages of indicator results are properly weighted when you aggregate data by activity, time period, disaggregation, or geographic place.
+Averages of indicator results should be properly weighted when you aggregate data by activity, time period, disaggregation, or geographic place.
+DevResults facilitates this with formula indicators.

 Let's look at an example.
 Say we're looking at the indicator "% people who passed the training test" at two locations in Haiti.

-- and 99 out of 100 people in Location B passed the training test, that's 99% in Location B.
+- If 99 out of 100 people in Location B passed the training test, that's 99% in Location B.

 If you took an average of these, it would be (50% + 99%) / 2 = 74.5%.
 This would be incorrect.
 It is NOT true that 74.5% of people passed the training test in Haiti.